lcqi/ECEGY6953MiniProject/README.md

 Best model with 95.18% accuracy in best.ipynb.

-A shallower model with 94.49% accuracy in \results\batchsizes.ipynb.
+A shallower model with 94.49% accuracy in /results/batchsizes.ipynb.